Long gone are the days of music fans buying LP records and laying back to soak in the sounds.

 To put it simply: TIDAL’s global reach and advanced features allow you to reach millions of potential fans with your music.

-TIDAL currently has a catalogue of around 60 million songs, and over 225,000 high-quality videos.
+TIDAL currently has a catalog size of around 80 million songs, and over 225,000 high-quality videos.

 Additionally, they pull in subscribers by offering exclusive content and real-life experiences, such as concerts.
 All of this makes it possible for them to create a more immersive music streaming experience, with the focus being placed on your brand as an artist.